-From parks to beaches, to forests and mountains, the hardest part of exploring Maine’s park and recreation areas is deciding how many can fit in your itinerary.
+From parks and beaches to forests and mountains, the hardest part of exploring Maine’s parks and recreation areas is deciding how many you can fit in your itinerary.

-- A good place to start is exploring one of the 32 state parks here, covering half a million acres of public lands, with unique activities in each.
-Many begin with the 205,000 acre Baxter State Park at the base of Mount Katahdin, or the 92 miles of lakes and rivers known as the Allagash Wilderness Waterway.
+A good place to start is exploring one of the 32 state parks here, with unique activities in each.
+They cover half a million acres of public lands, from the 209,000-acre Baxter State Park at the base of Katahdin to the 92 miles of lakes and rivers known as the Allagash Wilderness Waterway.

-- To the west, the White Mountains National Forest is beloved by skiers in the winter and by hikers in every season.
-The 45,000 acres of forest, along with the additional thousands of acres of ski resorts and hiking trails, makes this recreation area a true travel destination.
+To the west, the White Mountains National Forest is beloved by skiers in the winter and by hikers in every season.
+The 45,000 acres of forest, along with the additional thousands of acres of ski resorts and hiking trails, make this recreation area a true travel destination.

 Inland, Rangeley Lakes, Millinocket, Greenville and many other areas offer canoeing and fishing in their rivers and lakes.
 Find Maine hospitality at the state’s many campgrounds, resorts and wilderness lodges.